 Heel Pain Caused by Plantar Fasciitis and Heel Spurs

 There are many forms of foot pain, but heel pain can be one of the most troubling.
-The most common form of heel pain in individuals is known as "Heel Spurs" or "Plantar Fasciitis" (pronounced PLAN-tar fashee-EYE-tiss).
+The most common form of heel pain in individuals is known as heel spurs or plantar fasciitis.
 Many resources label them one in the same, however heel spurs and plantar fasciitis are slightly different.

 Although the plantar fascia is invested with countless sturdy “cables” of connective tissue called collagen fibers, it is certainly not immune to injury.
 Middle aged, overweight, and athletic individuals are more prone to plantar problems, as are non-athletic people who spend a lot of time on their feet or suddenly become active after a long period of lethargy.
 A recent study found that over 50 per cent of people who suffer from plantar fasciitis are on their feet nearly all day.

-The traditional remedies for plantar fasciitis include application of ultrasound, stretching and stripping out the calf, adjustments to the sub-talar joint, potentially decreasing one's activities, losing weight, purchasing better-fitting shoes (with a raised heel and arch support), icing the sore heel, and taking a natural anti-inflammatory.
-The most common treatment is one of the most basic, orthotics or a heel pad.
-Such devices can eliminate the condition and help you regain your mobility without the need for expensive and complicated remedies.
+The traditional remedies for plantar fasciitis include application of ultrasound, stretching and stripping out the calf, chiropractic adjustments to the talar and sub-talar joint, potentially decreasing one’s activities, purchasing better-fitting shoes (with a raised heel and arch support), icing the sore heel, and taking a natural anti-inflammatory.
+Another common consideration is custom orthotics.

-If you believe you are suffering from the above condition, please feel free to book an appointment with Dr. Serne by calling the office at 604.687.7678.
+If you believe you are suffering from the above condition, please consider booking an assessment with myself or Dr. Tisshaw.